MicrosoftDocs/ai-builder/ai-builder-docs/prediction-use.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 You can use the schedule retrain feature to train prediction models so that their performance doesn't degrade over time.
-Users can use the schedule run feature to infer records based on their own conditions and app use.
+Users can use the schedule run feature to infer rows based on their own conditions and app use.
 This helps users to use AI Builder units more effectively.

 For example, if your data changes weekly, you can schedule the model to train on a weekly basis.
 It doesn't make sense to keep inferring the same data every day, so you'd probably schedule weekly inference to align with the training schedule.